bridgeit-global/.github/profile/README.md

 - **Breakfast of Champions:** Our team has a diverse range of breakfast preferences, from avocado toast to classic bacon and eggs.
 - **Tech Jams:** Every Friday, we have a tech jam session where team members can experiment with new technologies and share their findings.

-Remember, you can do mighty things with the power of Markdown.
+Remember, you can do mighty things when you bridge the gap between technology and innovation.